abdelghni-hamanar/simple_shell/README.md

-simple shell project by abdelghni  and EMOH
+simple shell project by abdelghni  and Emohamedd